 Email Notifications UI (cPanel)

-In our previous release we introduced email notifications on the cPanel WordPress Toolkit but turned them off by default because they could not be managed via the UI.
+In our previous release we introduced email notifications on the cPanel WP Toolkit but turned them off by default because they could not be managed via the UI.
 We are rectifying this omission in v5.5 – email notifications on cPanel can now be managed in UI:

-Since it’s easy to manage email notifications on cPanel now, WordPress Toolkit is now sending them to WHM administrators by default.
+Since it’s easy to manage email notifications on cPanel now, WP Toolkit is now sending them to WHM administrators by default.
 If administrators will find these notifications useful, they can enable them for resellers and clients.

-With the WordPress Toolkit action logs feature being finally released in its full glory, it’s time to set our sights on new trophies.
+With the WP Toolkit action logs feature being finally released in its full glory, it’s time to set our sights on new trophies.
 We are doing a lot of research and prototyping to see what would bring the most value to the product.
 New integrations and improvements are in progress for future releases!
 We have a lot of interesting things in the queue, and I’m sure our next release will bring even more value to our users.
 Until then, thank you for your attention!